 The term 'flaccid' indicates weakness accompanied by hyporeflexia or areflexia in the affected limb or limbs (UKHSA).

-For all cases meeting the AFP/AFM case definition please download and complete this surveillance form.
+For all cases meeting the AFP/AFM case definition please complete and submit the digital surveillance form.

 General enquiries